-- Smoking, use of e-cigarettes and vaping - Using_illegal drugs including psychoactive substances (previously referred to as 'legal highs') and 'Smart Drugs'. - Gambling - Drinking alcohol, with the exception of occasions explicitly permitted by the school. - Consuming energy drinks or caffeine tablets - Chewing Gum - Procession of offensive or dangerous items such as fireworks, laser pointers or weapons of any description
+- Smoking, use of e-cigarettes and vaping - Using drugs including psychoactive substances (previously referred to as 'legal highs') and solvents - Gambling, including online gambling - Drinking alcohol, with the exception of occasions explicitly permitted by the school. - Consuming energy drinks or caffeine tablets - Chewing Gum - Procession of offensive or dangerous items such as fireworks, explosives, laser pointers or weapons of any description - The sale of goods or property by pupils unless approved by a member of SMT in advance - Bringing the school, into disrepute or danger through poor behaviour at any time or via any media including the internet and social networking sites or by breaking the school's Acceptable Use Policy. - Tampering with electrical or mechanical appliances, including fire alarms, fire extinguishers etc. - Truancy from school.